Transpiler-Architecture Co-Design to Curb Clifford Costs in Fault-Tolerant Quantum Computing: Design of

 \subsubsection{Eliminating Phase Gates}

-Given that the T-count optimality is guaranteed by the MA Normal Form, we focus on reducing the second most costly gate: the \textbf{Phase} gate.
-In MA Normal Form, only two fundamental gate patterns can appear -- $HT$ and $SHT$, which can yield four possible combined patterns in the sequence:
+In MA Normal Form, only two fundamental gate patterns can appear -- $HT$ and $SHT$, which result in four possible gate patterns in the sequence:

-A key observation here is that \emph{$S$ gates are consistently proceeded by $T$ gates throughout these patterns, with one potential exception: an initial $SHT$ sequence}.
-We address this special case in Section~\ref{sec:arch_s}.
-A crucial equivalence exists between TS gates and T$^\dagger$Z gates, which we can verify through their matrix representations:
+A key observation is that \emph{every S gate in these sequences is immediately preceded by a T gate}, with a single exception: an initial \(SHT\) prefix.
+An equivalence exists between TS gates and T$^\dagger$Z gates, which we can verify through:

-The identical matrix representations demonstrate that $TS = T^\dagger Z$.
-Note T$^\dagger$ and Z gates are natively supported on hardware, with Z gates being executed virtually.
-With this equivalence, we can effectively transform all expensive S gates into 'free' Z gates.
-The sample gate sequence shown in Figure~\ref{fig:ftqc_circuit} can be transformed into the new sequence shown in Figure~\ref{fig:remove_s}.
+Note that T$^\dagger$ and Z gates are natively supported on hardware, with Z gates being executed virtually.
+With this equivalence, we can effectively transform all expensive S gates into `free' Z gates.
+The sample gate sequence shown in Equation~\ref{eq:sample_sequence} can be transformed into the new sequence shown in Figure~\ref{fig:remove_s}.